 In some cases, borrowers seek to refinance their mortgage loans to alleviate financial pressures or to avoid delinquency or default.
 In addition, borrowers who are current on their mortgage loans may wish to refinance their loans into loans with lower interest rates or shorter terms.
-Borrowers may be eligible to refinance their mortgage loans under HARP or other refinancing programs.
+Borrowers may be eligible to refinance their mortgage loans under the high LTV refinance option or other refinancing programs, if any.
 See "THE MORTGAGE LOANS-High Loan-to-Value Mortgage Loans."